JonathanGuhl/TeamManager/README.md

 - Fourth, for the developers you can run `npm run test` to verify that all the tests are running as planned.
 - Fifth, in the command line input `node main.js` then proceed to answer the questions about adding members of your team.
 Feel free to add as many as you'd like.
 - After you have succesfully answered all of the questions, your HTML file will be created in your cloned repository within the 'Generated' folder under 'team.html'.
+- Open the file in your default browswer and watch the magic happen!